King Vidor (1894-1982)

 King Vidor

 King Vidor had a long and successful career as a Hollywood director lasting over 60 years and passing from the silent movie age well into the era of Talkies.
 He was brilliant and innovative and it is a mystery why his name and reputation have become less well known than some of his contemporaries.
 He certainly does not deserve such a fate.
-He directed some exceptional pioneering works such as 'Hallelujah! in 1929, 'Stella Dallas' in 1937 with Barbara Stanwyck, 'Duel in the Sun' in 1946, and 'Solomon and Sheba' in 1959.
+He directed some exceptional pioneering works such as 'The Big Parade', made in 1925, 'Hallelujah! in 1929, 'Stella Dallas' in 1937, 'Duel in the Sun' in 1946, and 'Solomon and Sheba' in 1959.

 Most of his best sound films are still shown regularly on television decades after his death, and even 'The Big Parade', the best of his silents, was re-released during the 1980s.
-He was prepared to make movies tackling themes such as racism and the plight of the poor and although he did not win an Oscar for Best Picture or Director he was nominated on five occasions between 1928 and 1955.
+He was prepared to make movies tackling themes such as racism and the plight of the poor and although none of his five Oscar nominations between 1928 and 1955 resulted in a win, he received an honorary Oscar in 1979 for his services to the movie industry.

 Biography